Money and marriage for LGBT+ couples: What to know

 - Retirement savings.
 Consider how much your family may need to save to sustain your current lifestyle into retirement.
 Individuals also want to be aware of what retirement benefits they're legally entitled to as a spouse.
 If they already have retirement accounts, such as 401(k)s or IRAs, then review beneficiary designations to make sure they reflect current intentions.
 Take note: If you've named a non-spouse beneficiary on your retirement accounts, you may need written consent from your spouse for it to be valid.

 - Family planning and college savings.
-Same-sex couples planning to have children face additional expenses, such as paying for a surrogate.
+Same-sex couples planning to have children face additional expenses, such as paying for a surrogate, which can easily cost more than six figures.
 Canlas advises his clients to begin saving at least three to four years before they plan to have a child.
 “For couples that have the means, it's important to create a plan and mechanism for saving that money,” he says.
-Once kids are in the picture, couples might consider taking advantage of 529 plans, Coverdell Education Savings Accounts, or Custodial Accounts, which offer a tax-efficient way to save and invest for education costs.
+Once kids are in the picture, couples might consider taking advantage of 529 plans or Coverdell Education Savings Accounts, which offer a tax-efficient way to save and invest for education costs.

 - Tax considerations.
 Canlas notes that newly married couples are sometimes surprised by the so-called marriage penalty, the tax increase that many couples face once they combine their incomes and file as married filing jointly.
 He advises that couples assess their joint tax liability and explore ways to reduce their taxable income, such as taking advantage of tax-deferred retirement saving plans.